 Recent studies suggest that people with periodontitis may have nearly twice the risk of having a fatal heart attack as those without periodontitis.
 Periodontitis is a bacterial infection of the gum and bone that support your teeth.
 There are several reasons why periodontal bacteria may affect your heart.
 In the presence of gum disease, normal tasks such as chewing or brushing your teeth may allow bacterial poisons to enter the bloodstream and irritate the blood vessels and/or enhance the chances that small blood clots will form and clog your arteries.
 Another possibility is that the inflammation caused by periodontitis may release chemicals into your blood that contribute to the buildup of fatty deposits inside your heart arteries.

-For some time it’s been know that people who smoke, are elderly, or have other health problems that affect the immune system, are at increased risk for developing respiratory diseases like pneumonia, bronchitis, emphysema or Chronic Obstructive Pulmonary Disease (COPD).
+For some time it’s been known that people who smoke, are elderly, or have other health problems that affect the immune system, are at increased risk for developing respiratory diseases like pneumonia, bronchitis, emphysema, or Chronic Obstructive Pulmonary Disease (COPD).
 These problems can be fatal.
 Bacterial respiratory infections can be acquired by the inhalation of tiny bacteria-filled droplets from the mouth and throat into the lungs.
-Periodontal diseases, which are chronic bacterial infections, may be a major factor in the development of bacteria that are found in fluid droplets in the lungs.
-Once the bacteria are in the lower respiratory tract, they multiply causing infections or worsening of existing lung conditions.
+Periodontal diseases, which are chronic bacterial infections, maybe a major factor in the development of bacteria that are found in fluid droplets in the lungs.
+Once the bacteria are in the lower respiratory tract, they multiply causing infections or worsening existing lung conditions.